kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Love

 - I was so high on this feeling of being in love, it felt real to me.
-- How else could I explain how I was feeling all the time, it was 24 hours a day?
+- How else could I explain how I was feeling all the time?
+It was 24 hours a day.
-- I thought continuously about him, I felt extremely sexually aroused all the time, even in other classes like choir for example.
+- I thought continuously about him, and I felt extremely sexually aroused all the time, even in other classes like choir for example.
 - I can't imagine what people must have been thinking.
 - I was feeling something I had never felt before in my life, it was really powerful.
 - I had no idea I was being drugged.
 None.